Vishnukvvr/login-user-reqres/README.md

 # Login ReqRes

 ## Overview
 This project is a simple login authentication system using the ReqRes API.
 It allows users to enter their credentials and receive a response indicating whether the login was successful or not.
-This project is built using **HTML, CSS, and JavaScript**.
+This project is built using **React.js**.

 ## Features
 - User authentication using the [ReqRes API](https://reqres.in/)
 - Validates user credentials
 - Displays success or failure messages
 - Simple and responsive UI

-## Technologies Used
-- **HTML**: Structuring the web page
-- **CSS**: Styling the UI
-- **JavaScript**: Handling API requests and responses

 ## Live Demo
 [Login ReqRes](https://login-users-reqres.netlify.app/)